Find Cheap 21-Year-Old Auto Insurance Quotes

 Our study pulled quotes from thousands of ZIP codes across nine of the most populated states in the U.S. Our sample drivers were 21-year-old men and women who drove a 2015 Honda Civic EX.
 The drivers were single and had clean driving records.

 We collected full-coverage rates with the following limits:

 |Property damage||$25,000 per accident|

 |Uninsured/underinsured motorist bodily injury||$50,000 per person/$100,000 per accident|

 |Comprehensive and collision||$500 deductible|

 |Personal injury protection (PIP)||Minimum when required by state|

-The analysis included 23 insurance companies, though rates were only added to our list of average prices and recommendations if their policies were available in at least three of the 10 states.
+Our analysis covered 29 insurance companies.
+However, an insurer was only added to our list of average prices and recommendations if their policies were available in at least three of the nine states.

-ValuePenguin's analysis used insurance rate data from Quadrant Information Services.
-These rates were publicly sourced from insurer filings and should be used for comparative purposes only— your own quotes may be different.
+ValuePenguin's analysis collected insurance rate data from Quadrant Information Services.
+The rates used to calculate the averages were sourced publicly from insurer filings.
+These averages should only be used for comparative purposes — your own quotes may be different.